Teaching, M.A.T.

 Teacher Education Programs Leading to Master of Arts in Teaching (M.A.T.)

-The School of Arts, Sciences, & Education offers four different teacher education programs for individuals who have already completed a bachelor’s degree, earning a cumulative GPA of at least 3.0.
-Each of the four teacher education programs leads to a Master of Arts in Teaching (M.A.T.) degree with a Certificate of Eligibility with Advanced Standing (CEAS) and an endorsement as a Teacher of Students with Disabilities (TOSD) from the New Jersey Department of Education in the following areas:
+The School of Arts, Sciences, & Education offers three different teacher education programs for individuals who have already completed a bachelor’s degree, earning a cumulative GPA of at least 3.0.
+Each of the three teacher education programs leads to a Master of Arts in Teaching (M.A.T.) degree with a Certificate of Eligibility with Advanced Standing (CEAS) and an endorsement as a Teacher of Students with Disabilities (TOSD) from the New Jersey Department of Education in the following areas:

 - Early Childhood Education (P–3);